Biocompatible, accurate, reproducible

 In the lab

-We started designing the BioBee back in 2016 with the guidance from one of our great partners, Akina Inc., and we are excited to tell everyone the BioBee is in the lab!
+The BioBee was designed from the ground up with the guidance from one of our great partners, Akina Inc., and we are excited to tell everyone the BioBee is in the lab!
 We are currently working on developing the process to successfully print living cells using Akina's 3DCellMaker, a fully synthetic, reproducible thermogelling polymer to form 3D structures and tissues.
 This process has the potential to improve tissue engineering, provide more accurate cell analysis and better mimic in vivo cell behaviors.

 If you have questions about the BioBee, we would love to talk with you!